 - The Organising Committee reserves the right to disqualify any teams who violate the rules, regulations or spirit of the competition.

-- The competition will be held online via Zoom on 6 September 2022.
+- The competition will be held at Singapore Polytechnic on 6 September 2023 (Wednesday).
 Details will be announced nearer the date.